arindas/laminarmq-io/README.md

 ## Overview

-This create aims to provide the following traits:
+This crate provides the following traits:

 ```rust